Wendell Fertig: Pre-war

 Early in 1941, Fertig was on leave in Manila from his job on Samar.
-Due to his military classes in college, he held a reserve commission in the United States Army Corps of Engineers.
+Due to his military classes in college, he received a reserve commission in the United States Army Corps of Engineers on August 3, 1928.
 As a result, he was called to duty on June 1, 1941, as a captain (reserve) in the Army Engineers as the United States prepared for war in the Pacific theater.
 At that time, U.S. analysts believed that the Philippines might be one of the first areas Japan would attack.
 Fertig's first assignments were as Assistant Engineer, Bataan Field Area, then as Engineer, North Luzon Area.
 By November 1941, he was Chief of the Construction Section, General Headquarters, and spent most of his time overseeing preparation and improvement of airfields throughout the Philippines.

 In 1941, the U.S. began evacuating the wives and children of military families.
 Fertig's wife Mary and their two children Patricia and Jeanne left the Philippines in summer 1941.
 This action was taken to relieve the concerns of officers and enlisted men, called to duty, about the welfare of their families.
 American civilian families (men, women and children) were not evacuated, so as not to lessen the morale of the citizens of the Philippines.
 The native people of the Philippines, who could not leave, suffered under the Japanese occupation.
 It is estimated that at least one out of every 20 Filipinos died at the hands of the Japanese during the occupation.

 World War II

 Early war experiences

 On December 20, 1941, Japanese troops invaded the Philippines.
 Among Fertig's duties during the retreat to Bataan and Corregidor was the destruction of supplies left behind by retreating American forces.
 His attention to detail was such that he even drove his new Dodge car off a pier and into Manila Bay.

 Promoted twice by April 1942, Fertig—by then a lieutenant colonel—was sent from Bataan (on Luzon) to Mindanao by General Edward P. King (Luzon Force Commander) to assist General William F. Sharp (Mindanao Force Commander) in the construction of airfields.
-In They Fought Alone, the author states that Lt.
-Colonel Fertig was ordered off Corregidor to join General Douglas MacArthur's headquarters in Australia.
+In They Fought Alone, the author states that Lieutennt Colonel Fertig was ordered off Corregidor to join General Douglas MacArthur's headquarters in Australia.
 However, since he was not known to members of MacArthur's headquarters in Australia, it is probably correct that he was ordered to Mindanao to assist American forces there.
 Fertig arrived on Mindanao on April 30, 1942, and was assigned to supervise the demolition of main roads and bridges to prevent their use by the Japanese.